derekjbell/RPG-Systems/README.md

 - Navmesh agent used for logic of where static environment objects restrict movement

 - [x] Camera
-- Fixed camera on character
+- Utilizing Cinemachine library to initiate follow camera on player
+- Multiple virtual cameras added to scene to create intro cinematic
+- Cameras are blended and moved between using an animator timeline

 - [x] Animation
 - Animation blend trees for smooth transitions from standing to walking to running